Shipprojects/rdbus/README.md

 # Output

 `rdbus` can output data in 2 ways - either by stdout or by HTTP server.
 You can select the desired output type using command line arguments.
-The output is a list of JSON objects, whenever it gets available.
+The output is always a list of JSON objects, whenever it gets available.

 Logs get outputted to `stderr`.